-Native Americans have lived in North America for over thirteen thousand years.
+Native Americans have lived in North America for over 13,000 years.
 The continued presence and rich diversity of contemporary Native communities in the United States discredits the pervasive myth that there are no more Native Americans.

-Today hundreds of thousands of Native people from more than 500 distinct tribal communities testify to the fact that Native Americans are still very much present in America.
-They speak English, Spanish, Navajo, Ojibwe, and more than one hundred other languages.
-They live on reservations and on farms, in towns and in cities.
+Today hundreds of thousands of Native people from more than 500 distinct tribal communities testify to the continued resilience and diversity of Native Americans in America.
+They speak English, Spanish, Navajo, Ojibwe, and more than 100 other languages.
+They live in sovereign nations and within the 50 states, on farms, in towns, and in cities.
 They perform ceremonies, they run businesses, and they go to medical school.
-They tell myths and they write novels.
+They write legislation and they write novels.
 Many Native people link their survival to their religion, to the pervasive spiritual dimension of their way of life.
-The vitality of their religious life-ways, lies at the heart of Native identity and experience.
+The vitality of their religious lifeways lies at the heart of Native identity and experience.

 Today’s Native peoples link themselves to a long, rich heritage on this land through ceremonies performed and stories recounted, through herbal healing and sacred foods, and through particular sacred places, such as Eagle Butte in South Dakota or the ceremonial kiva buildings on the plazas of New Mexico’s Pueblo villages.